Common Career Mistakes and How to Avoid Them

 Which Ways Can You Network Better?

-- Join online forums related to your specialization
+- Join online forums and communities related to your subject

 - Volunteer to help with organizational tasks